AlexMercedCoder/GuideToBecomingACoder/more/deploy.md

 Deployment is the process of taking your application and deploying it so the project is live on the internet.

-Pretty much all your backend applications will be deployed via Heroku although you'll have several options for frontend deployment.
+Pretty much all your backend applications initially will be deployed via Heroku although you'll have several options for frontend deployment.

 ## Frontend Deployment